austin-hwang/ai-scheduler/README.md

 ```sh
 python run.py
 ```
-The console will output the following:
+The console will output the text describing the test cases.
+Each text block takes the form of the following:
 ```
 Tight contraints case
 Found 49 optimal assignments with weight 5.000000 in 57 backtrack operations